-Choose menu "Forwarding → UPnP", you can view the information about UPnP(Universal Plug and Play) in the screen (shown in Figure 4-35).
+Choose menu "Forwarding → UPnP", you can view the information about UPnP (Universal Plug and Play) in the screen as shown in Figure 4-36.
 The UPnP feature allows the devices, such as Internet computers, to access the local host resources or devices as needed.
 UPnP devices can be automatically discovered by the UPnP service application on the LAN.

-Figure 4-35 UPnP Setting
+Figure 4-36 UPnP

-- Current UPnP Status UPnP can be enabled or disabled by clicking the Enable or Disable button.
-As allowing this may present a risk to security, this feature is enabled by default. - > Current UPnP Settings List This table displays the current UPnP information. - App Description -The description provided by the application in the UPnP request

-- External Port External port, which the router opened for the application. - Protocol Shows which type of protocol is opened. - Internal Port Internal port, which the router opened for local host. - IP Address The UPnP device that is currently accessing the router. - Status The port's status displayed here.
-"Enabled" means that port is still active.
+- > Current UPnP Status UPnP can be enabled or disabled by clicking the Enable or Disable button. - Current UPnP Settings List This table displays the current UPnP information. - App Description The description provided by the application in the UPnP request. - External Port The external port the Router opens for the application. - Protocol The type of protocol the Router opens for the application. - Internal Port The Internal port the Router opens for local host. - IP Address The IP address of the UPnP device that is currently accessing the Router. - Status The status of the port is displayed here.
+"Enabled" means that the port is still active.
 Otherwise, the port is inactive.